rahulbaliyan/UserService/README.md

 Run TestCase:
 ==============
-go to in current working dir and run
-=

-$./manage.py test
+$./manage.py test (run that command current working dir) =
-=

-I wrote three test cases like wise we can write more such cases of an dajngo application
+#I wrote three test cases like wise we can write more such cases of an dajngo application

 Master git repository:
 ======================